kulics/koral/book-en/control-type.md

 }
 ```

-Note that the setting method cannot exist separately and must exist at the same time as the getter method.
+Note that the variables need to declare both `get` and `set` methods, the invariables only can declare `get` method.

 A complete example of reading and writing is as follows:
 ```